Create a custom route in Magento

 Add a new route to your Magento store to handle specific URL patterns.

 Custom routes tell Magento how to handle specific URL patterns.
-They're perfect for adding new pages or functionality to
+They're perfect for adding new pages or functionality to your store.
+Let's create one that handles all URLs starting with /blog

 .